agrgn42/dancemap/README.md

 # dancemap

 # Program Overview
-This program opens an HTML page using Python's Flask and weebbrowser modules.
+This program opens an HTML page using Python's Flask module.

 This web page features a d3.js world map visualization constructed by Angela Schopke.
 The program populates this map visualization with data retrieved via Flickr, Twitter, and YouTube Data APIs (details below), stored in an SQL database, and called by this program's Flask application.
 A php script allows this map-to-database connection to function.